kavinunethsara/embellished/README.md

 # Embellished

 A tiny programme to create EPub files from [lightnovelstranslations.com](https://lightnovelstranslations.com/).
-This is a recreation of a tool I originally wrote in Node/JS named `embellish` created to learn Dlang.
+This is a Dlang rewrite of a tool I originally wrote in Node/JS named `embellish`.

 ## Usage